rlawrenc/cosc_304/labs/lab2/README.md

 ### Step #3: Example SQL DDL

-The university dadtabase should already be loaded.
+The university database should already be loaded.
 If you have any issues, using SQuirreL, create the tables and load the data for the [university database using this DDL script](ddl/university_MySQL_DDL.sql).

 ### Step #4: Practice SQL DDL